Chefchaouen: Traditions

-This traditional agro-pastoral system – of olive and fig plantations, cereal fields, and limited grazing pastures – has been carried out for centuries.
-Local products are also diversified, such as fresh goat cheese and other animal products, medicinal and aromatic plants, and products based on wild olives, figs, wool, etc. These various agricultural models have contributed to a richness of food diversity and, in 2010, UNESCO recognized Chefchaouen for its Mediterranean diet.
+In her annotated study on Storytelling in Chefchaouen Northern Morocco literary scholar Aicha Rahmouni published orally transmitted tales in Chefchaouen's form of colloquial Moroccan Arabic told by two storytellers, accompanied with transliterations and translations.

+Economy

 In 2020, Chefchaouen was included as a learning city in the UNESCO Global Network of Learning Cities (GNLC).
 This network encourages policy discussion and mutual learning between its members, to forge collaborations and develop abilities and designs tools to support and identify progress.

+Agricultural sector

+Agriculture is an important sector of the economy in the Chefchaouen area, which is known for its large agro-pastoral component.
+A traditional subsistence agriculture is practiced there on the hillsides and in the valleys – olives being the main crop.
+Other traditional crops such as grape vines, almonds and figs are still cultivated, although cannabis monoculture has become more profitable than these with an increased influx of tourists in recent decades.

 Industry and commerce

-The industrial sector remains very weak despite the province's potential with its availability of human and natural resources.
+The industrial sector of Chefchaouen province remains very weak despite the province's potential with its availability of human and natural resources.
 The commercial sector is one of the main economic supports of Chefchaouen, bolstered by tourism activity and remittances from workers abroad.
 It is mainly focused on urban centers and the main rural communes and is based on the sale of traditional food products, construction materials, clothing, and household items.
 Commercial transactions become dynamic during summer, with the influx of tourists and the return of foreign workers to the province.
+The Rif region around Chefchaouen is also a center of cannabis production in Morocco.

 Tourism

 During the holidays, the city sees a considerable influx of Moroccan and foreign tourists, attracted by its natural landscapes and historical monuments.
 Tourism is largely seasonal, with 200 hotels in the province catering to an influx of European tourists in the summer.
-The city history is seen in the brightly painted medina (old town) with its blue-white facades, the narrow streets of the Bab Souk district, and the interior gardens of the Kasbah and its ramparts and towers, while the city is surrounded by diversified landscapes including mountains, forests, and beaches.
+In 2018, the annual number of tourists visiting the city was estimated at 120,000.
+In the past, some of the city's tourism was also linked to the availability of good-quality, low-cost cannabis produced in the region.
+Tourism has since increased primarily due to the Medina's appeal.
+Authorities have also promoted the region's natural environment.
 A nearby attraction is the Kef Toghobeit Cave, one of the deepest caves in Africa.
-Chefchaouen also draws tourists from its reputation as a center of the marijuana plantation region in north Morocco.

-In terms of accommodation, Chefchaouen encompasses in 2016, 68 hotels, including 17 classified hotels, with a capacity of 1,796 beds, including 720 beds for classified hotels.
-Moroccans represent 49% of tourists, followed by Russians at 10.9%, Japanese at 9.2%, and Spanish at 7.8%.

 Handicraft sector

 The handicraft sector or traditional industry (e.g., sewing, cupping, blacksmithing, carpentry, needlework, and tanning) is the most common economic activity practiced by Chefchaouen's population and thus plays key a socio-economic role in this province.
 It is closely related to the tourism sector and includes a multitude of artisans (38 cooperatives and 688 artisan adherents in 2016) largely occupied in leather, textile, ironwork, and traditional carpentry.
-Wood products represent the best-selling artisanal product in the province, with 57.6% of products sold.
+Wood products represent the best-selling artisanal product in Chefchaouen province, with 57.6% of products sold.

-Villagers from neighboring regions of Chefchaouen practice crafts and various trades such as knitting, tanning, construction, and weaving.